biancasaraivaborges/git-guide/README.md

 | `git merge <branch>`         | Merges the given branch into the current branch    |
 | `git push origin <branch>`   | Pushes the current branch to the remote repository |
 | `git pull origin <branch>`   | Pulls the latest changes from the remote repository|

+## Ignoring Files with .gitignore

+Teach Git which files and/or directories in your project should be automatically ignored in version control by creating a hidden file called ```.gitignore```.